parallelcodefoundry/ParEval-Repo/data/XSBench/naive-llama3.3-cuda-to-omp/output-2/repo/README.md

 6. [Citing XSBench](#Citing-XSBench)
 7. [Development Team](#Development-Team)

 XSBench has been implemented in OpenMP for use with CPU architectures.
-NOTE: You will likely want to specify the number of threads when compiling and running the code.

 ## Compilation